-Incontinence and pelvic organ prolapse do not necessarily come hand in hand, but it’s similar methods you can work with prevention as I teach for prenatal mama’s in my Knocked-Up Fitness Membership, postpartum and beyond women in my Core Rehab Program, and teaching instructors in my Pre/Postnatal Exercise Specialist Course.
+Incontinence and pelvic organ prolapse do not necessarily come hand in hand, but it is through similar methods that you can work to prevent and heal.
+I teach this method to prenatal mama’s in my Knocked-Up Fitness Membership, postpartum and beyond women in my Core Rehab Program, and professional instructors in my Pre/Postnatal Exercise Specialist Course.

 - Pelvic Floor

 - Pelvic Organ Prolapse (of which there are variables of prolapsing)

 Together we can help open up this conversation.
-If you find yourself having a conversation with another women who mentions that ‘peeing your pants’ is just at ‘normal part of life after kids’ – speak up and inform her otherwise!
+If you find yourself having a conversation with another women who mentions that ‘peeing your pants’ is just a ‘normal part of life after kids’ – speak up and inform her otherwise!

 Most women really just do NOT know – it’s more about not knowing than even what to do.
 That’s the next step!

 It brings tears to my eyes when I rethink about the countless conversations I’ve had with women who were told there is nothing they can do (except for surgery) to fix:

 - Diastasis Recti